A2R-Lab/DiffCompressDRL/README.md

 quadruped_walk
 walker_walk
 ```
-or any of the many other tasks that we have not tested in the DMC (see `/drqv2_compess/cfpgs/task`)
+or any of the many other tasks that we have not explicitly tested in the DMC (see `/drqv2_compress/cfgs/task`).

 ### Citing
 To cite this work in your research, please use the following bibtex: